 How Add Fill Light to Portrait Photos Using the Built-in Flash on Your Camera

 Welcome back to ‘Introduction to Flash Photography‘.
 In this lesson, you’ll learn about the flash that many DSLRs have built right into them.
-This flash is known as the pop-up flash because it pops up when you want to use it.
+This flash is known as the pop-up flash because pops up when you want to use it.

-In my opinion, the best to use a pop-up flash is never, if you have an external speedlight, but if that’s not the case, then there’s a few cases where using your pop-up flash can enhance your images.
+In my opinion, the best time to use a pop-up flash is never, if you have an external speedlight, but if that’s not the case, then there’s a few cases where using your pop-up flash can enhance your images.

 This is not ideal.
 So we can pop up our flash and use it to fill in the places where the natural light is missing.
 That is why this is called fill light.
-So let’s what this flash will do for us.
+So let’s see what this flash will do for us.
 Here’s the same shot with all of the same settings with just the pop-up flash added.

 I’m not really excited about what it looks like, so I’m going to try something a little bit different.
-I think it has kind of a cheap ‘snapshotty’ look to it.
+I think it has kind of a cheap ‘snapshotty’ to it.
 The flash is kind of overpowering the image, so the best way to make it look better is to turn it down just a bit.

-I don’t know of any cameras out there that will give you full manual control over the built-in flash, but most of them do have a setting called flash compensation which allows you to adjust the flash’s settings a little bit.
+I don’t know of any cameras out there that will give you full manual control over the built-in flash, but most of them do have a setting called flash compensation which allows you to adjust the flash’s auto settings a little bit.
 So let’s turn the flash compensation on our camera down all the way, and see what that looks like.

 I think we went a little too far, so let’s turn it back up just a couple of notches.

 And I think that looks much better.
 Now as you can see, the shadows are brightened up just a bit, and now we can see our subject’s eyes much better.
-Another cool thing about the pop-up flashes, that it makes us a little bit of a catch light in our subject’s eyes, which kind of brings their eyes to life and makes them seem more alive.
+Another cool thing about the pop-up flashes, that it makes us a little bit of a catch light in our subject’s eyes, which kind of brings their eyes to and makes them seem more alive.

 So that’s pretty much the only way that I’ve ever used a built-in flash.
 In fact, most ‘prosumer’ and higher level DSLRs like the 5D that I shoot with, don’t even have a pop-up flash built in.